ATAP 2020 - Art-To-Part-Digital Art to 3D CNC Machining

 Credit Hours: 2.00

-This course teaches the general concepts of Art-to-Part using ArtCAM software.
+This course teaches the general concepts of Art-to-Part using specialized CAD software.
 Through lecture and lab assignments, the student will learn basic skills necessary to convert two-dimensional digital pictures into three-dimensional CAD data for surface machining.
-Toolpaths will be generated and parts will be machined using CNC Machine Tools.
+Toolpaths will be generated and parts will be machined using CNC Machine Tools and lasers.
 Terminology used in the field of CAD/CAM will be emphasized.

 Billable Contact Hours: 2

 Outcome 1: Upon completion of this course, students will be able to navigate through the user interface.

 - Organize CAD entities by layers.

 Outcome 2: Upon completion of this course, students will be able to convert artwork into digital format.